BlueM/Pashua-Binding-Perl/Readme.md

 Requirements
 =============
-This code requires Perl (any version >= 5.8 will probably work) and Pashua.
+This code requires Perl (any version >= 5.005, plus modules `File::Basename` and `File::Temp`) and Pashua.
 The Perl version shipped by Apple as part of the last few releases of Mac OS X can be used to run the code.